How to Determine If Your Oregon Building Must Comply with BPS

 Oregon BPS includes several specific exemption categories.
 The most common:

-| Exemption Category | Notes |
+| Exemption Category | Application | Notes |

-| Single-family residential | Always exempt |
+| Single-family residential | Always exempt | Individual homes, townhouses, duplexes |

-| Buildings under 35,000 gross sq ft | Always exempt |
+| Buildings under 35,000 gross sq ft | Always exempt | Measured per building, not portfolio |

-| Buildings primarily for industrial manufacturing process | Exempt with nuance — process loads exempt, but office, lab, warehouse support typically captured |
+| Buildings primarily for industrial manufacturing process | Exempt with nuance | Process loads exempt, but office, lab, warehouse support typically captured |

-| Religious worship facilities | Specific statutory treatment; check ORS 330-300 directly |
+| Religious worship facilities | Specific statutory treatment | Check ORS 330.135 directly for qualification |

-| Detention facilities | Often have separate compliance treatment |
+| Detention facilities | Often separate compliance treatment | Check with ODOE on specific facility type |

-| Buildings owned by federal government | Follow federal building rules |
+| Federal government-owned buildings | Exempt from state BPS | Follow federal building rules instead |

-| Buildings owned by State of Oregon | Separate state compliance track managed by DAS |
+| State of Oregon government buildings | Separate compliance track | Managed by DAS (Department of Administrative Services) |

-| Buildings on tribal land | Separate jurisdictional treatment |
+| Buildings on tribal land | Separate jurisdictional treatment | Check tribal jurisdiction |

 Step 4: What Tier Does Your Building Fall Into?

 The practical impact: Tier 1 buildings need to be working on the audit and Form Q in 2026-2027 to hit the 2028 deadline cleanly.
 Tier 2 buildings have until 2027-2028 to start without compromising the 2030 deadline.
+But early action (2026-2027 for Tier 2) provides advantages—better auditor availability, stronger Energy Trust incentive funding.

 Common Scenarios and How They’re Handled